mg-2m/studio-legacy-updates/docs/backend-rules.md

       * *Good (Fact A):* "Defendant failed to pay rent for the period of [Period]."
       * *Good (Fact B):* "Defendant caused damage to the property beyond reasonable wear and tear."
   * **2.2.
 Mutually Exclusive Logic (`mutexGroup`):** Facts that contradict each other MUST be grouped logically by assigning them the same `mutexGroup` ID string.
 This prevents users from selecting legally contradictory facts (e.g., a marriage was 'civil' vs 'customary').
+  * **2.3.
+The Rhetorical Layer (`rhetoric` object):** To enable a persuasive, human-like narrative, each fact MUST contain a `rhetoric` object.
+This provides the building blocks for the frontend narrative engine.
+      *   `"intro"`: An Amharic phrase to introduce the fact group (e.g., "በመጀመሪያ ደረጃ፣").
+      *   `"transition"`: An Amharic phrase to connect this fact to the previous one (e.g., "በተጨማሪም፣", "ከዚህም ባሻገር፣").
+      *   `"summary_keyword"`: A short Amharic noun phrase describing the fact's essence, used for final summarization (e.g., "የማይታረቅ ልዩነት").

 ### 3\.
 Smart Evidence Topology (`_base.json`)